sunhwan/charmmdoc/source/block.rst

     defaults (if you don't specify ndel/dell) lead to an invalid input (This should be fixed...)

+.. _block_hints_lambda_dynamics:

 (iii) Lambda-dynamics simulations
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In an efforts to make the transition from using previous subcommands to running the lambda dynamics as smoothly as possible, we purposely parallel new syntax after the COEF subcommand.
 There are total of eight new keywords for setting up new dynamics.
 They are classified according to their functionality.

 (a) LDINitialize and LDMAtrix

     These two keywords are basic commands for starting the lambda dynamics run.
 The correct use of them is tied together with the BLOCK and CALL commands.
 Using the same example as the one given in "the actual simulations", the input script fragment will be as following:

     ::

         block 3
         call 2 sele <reactant> end
         call 3 sele <product> end
         LDIN 1    1.0    0.0    20.0    0.0
         LDIN 2    0.9    0.0    20.0	0.0
         LDIN 3    0.1    0.0    20.0	0.0
         LDMA
 	     end

     Here, the LDINitialize command models after the COEF command with the format

     ::

         LDIN  INDEX   LAMBDA**2   LAMBDAV   LAMBDAM   LAMBDAF

     Several comments are in order.
 First, notice that [lambda(1)**2] = 1.0 and [lambda(2)]**2 + [lambda(3)]**2 = 1.0.
 They are quite
     similar to the inputs of COEF subcommand.
 However, since one index instead of a pair is required here,  only diagonal elements of the interaction coefficient matrix are specified.
 To fill up the matrix, LDMA is provided to finish the job automatically.
     In general, if there is total of N blocks, the first one is by default assumed to be the region where nothing changes.
     Therefore, [lambda(1)**2] = 1.0 is always true.
 The condition

     .. math::
        :label: 1

        \sum_{i=2}^N \lambda(i)^2 = 1.0

     has to be satisfied for the partion of the system Hamiltonian.
     Due to some technical reasons in our implementation (details see :doc:`pdetail`), we have used [lambda(i)**2] instead of lambda(i) in our partion of the system Hamiltonian.
 Next, to make sure the above condition is met at any given simulation step, we have also enforced a condition containing velocities of the lambda variables

     .. math::
        :label: 2

        \sum_{i=2}^N \lambda(i)*\lambda_V(i) = 0.0

     We used lambdaV(i) = 0.0 in the above script just to simplify the input.
 As far as the mass parameter lambdaM is concerned, the minimum requirement is that the value of mass has to be chosen such that the time step (or frequency) of lambda variables is consistent with that used for spatial coordinates x, y, z.
 Since the lambda variable is introduced into the system by using extended Lagrangian, considerations gone into the similar quantities, such as the adjustable parameter Q in a Nose thermostat are applicable to the choice of lambdaM.
 Some crude estimation can be made by examining the derivative of the system Hamiltonian with respect to the lambda, the curvature (simple harmonic approximation) or energy difference between two end-point states (0 and 1).
 Our experience has indicated that a conservative choice of the mass, i.e. a little bit heavier mass than that of the crude estimate, serves us well so far.